replicatedhq/replicated-docs/docs/intro-replicated.md

 ### Release

-Release _channels_ in the Replicated vendor platform allow ISVs to make different application versions available to different customers, without needing to maintain separate code bases.
+Release channels in the Replicated vendor platform allow ISVs to make different application versions available to different customers, without needing to maintain separate code bases.
 For example, a "Beta" channel can be used to share beta releases of an application with only a certain subset of customers.

 For more information about working with channels, see [About Channels and Releases](/vendor/releases-about).

-Additionally, to make it easier to host image regsitries as part of releasing an application, the Replicated proxy service can be used to grant proxy access to private images without exposing registry credentials to customers.
+Additionally, the Replicated proxy service grants proxy access to private application images using the customers' license.
+This ensures that customers have the right access to images based on the channel they are assigned.
 For more information about using the proxy registry, see [About Proxying Image with Replicated](/vendor/private-images-about).

 ### License

-Create _customers_ in the Replicated vendor platform to handle licensing for your application in both online and air gap environments.
+Create customers in the Replicated vendor platform to handle licensing for your application in both online and air gap environments.
 For example:
 * License free trials and different tiers of product plans
 * Create and manage custom license entitlements
 * Automatically restrict access to expired accounts